AdobeDocs/platform-learn.en/README.md

-# campaign-kt.en
+# platform-learn.en

-Collaborative tutorials and enablement materials for Campaign
+Collaborative tutorials and enablement materials for Platform